home / writing

 This finds JavaScript files, excludes node_modules, and shows the first 10 results.
 It’s composable, predictable, and works everywhere.

-Eventually, upgrade to the modern alternatives.
+Eventually, I upgraded to the modern alternatives.
 The new generation of command line tools takes the Unix philosophy and makes it faster, more user-friendly, and frankly, more pleasant to use:

 Here’s the same search with modern tools: